Women’s Health Services in Richmond, VA

 Clinical Research Program

+VPFW is proud to partner with Clinical Research Partners as we work to discover new medical developments in women’s health.
 Clinical Research Partners (CRP) has conducted clinical trials throughout the Richmond area since 2011.
-VPFW is proud to partner with CRP as we work to discover new medical developments in women’s health.
-To learn more about clinical research and what types of studies are currently being offered, please ask your physician at your next appointment.
-If you would like to learn more about Clinical Research Partners, please contact their Recruitment Specialist, Brittany, at (804) 920-1314, or check out their website.
+To learn more about what types of studies are currently being offered, see below or ask your physician at your next appointment.
+You can also fill out the form at the bottom of this page and someone will reach out to you.
+If you would like to learn more about Clinical Research Partners, please call 804-893-0645 or check out clinicalresearchrva.com.

-Across all office locations, our physicians see thousands of patients each year.
-Some of those women have medical conditions for which existing therapies have limitations.
+VPFW’s physicians see thousands of patients each year across our six offices.
+Some of those patients have medical conditions for which existing therapies have limitations.
 We are always seeking new and improved treatments for our patients.
 As a result, we are excited to offer clinical research trials in which our patients can participate.
 All trials are carefully monitored under the best standards for research which is optimal for patient safety.
 Moreover, the research coordinators working with our studies have years of experience participating in clinical research.

 Current Clinical Research Trials at VPFW